 BUSINESS PARTNER IN SAP S/4HANA

-The business partner logic affects the upgrade path from SAP ERP to S/4HANA.
-The Customer-Vendor-Integration (CVI) is a prerequisite for upgrading to on-premise SAP S/4HANA.
+The business partner logic influences the upgrade path from SAP ERP to S/4HANA.
+The Customer-Vendor Integration (CVI) is a prerequisite for upgrading to on-premise SAP S/4HANA.
 All customers and vendors must be transferred to business partners.
-Furthermore, customer- and vendor-specific transactions have been abolished.
-The BP transaction is the central entry point for creating, modifying, and displaying business partner, customer, and vendor master data in SAP S/4HANA.
+Additionally, customer- and vendor-specific transactions have been discontinued.
+The transaction BP is the central entry point for creating, changing, and displaying business partners, customer, and vendor master data in SAP S/4HANA.

 MIGRATING VENDOR DATA TO S/4HANA